-Discrete EVent System Specification (DEVS) is a popular formalism which allows specifying and simulating models.
+Discrete EVent System Specification (DEVS) is a popular formalism which allows to specify and simulate models.
 Its main drawback is that its implementation is simulator-specific, i.e. models have to be programmed using an Object-Oriented Language (OOL).

 In this paper, we introduce DEVS profiles, which are specializations/restrictions of DEVS meta-model, and we explain how to create a DEVS Profile for non-computer scientists.
-We distinguish two kinds of users: the metamodelers and the modelers.
+We distinguish two kinds of users: the meta-modelers and the modelers.

 Models designed with DEVS profiles can be mapped onto platform specific models and to object code using a Model Driven Architecture (MDA) approach.
-DEVS profiles improve the reusability of models.